BuenaPeninnahQuadros/overthewire_bandit_writeup/bandit.md

 ### Level 15 to Level 16

 For this level we start by using the openssl s_client command.
 This command implements a generic SSL/TLS client which connects to a remote host using SSL/TLS.
-It is a very useful diagnostic tool for SSL servers.
+It is a very useful diagnostic tool for SSL servers.   <br>
 '''-connect host:port ''' specifies the host and optional port to connect to.

 ![Screenshot 2023-10-27 204017](https://github.com/BuenaPeninnahQuadros/overthewire_bandit_writeup/assets/85785379/bf270cff-4125-404d-89be-e1ecb7166ee2)